 It is easier to start paperless than transitioning later

 I went paperless in 2016.
 It felt good, but it was a massive pain.
 Caught up in the excitement of my newly discovered paperless world, I threw away all my paper study notes.
 A very stupid move on my part.

-Smarter people scan their notes before throwing them away.
-Something I should have done when I went paperless.
-But, whether you scan your paper notes or you throw them away without scanning, transitioning from using paper later is harder than just starting paperless at the beginning of your course.
+Smarter people scan their notes before throwing them away – something I should have done when I went paperless.
+But, whether you scan your paper notes or throw them away without scanning, transitioning from using paper later is harder than just starting paperless at the beginning of your course.

 A cleaner desk

 I love my notes colourful and exciting.
 To achieve that on paper requires a lot of stationery.
 That usually means a messy desk half the time.
-Going paperless makes your study desk ten times cleaner.
-It saves you hours of tidying up.
+Going paperless makes your study desk ten times cleaner and saves you hours of tidying up.
 Besides, the cleaner your desk, the more productive you are.